 Post Hypnotic Suggestions

 A post hypnotic suggestion is a suggestion that takes place after the session is over that produces a particular action in response to a trigger.
-(There are other forms of suggestions intended to alter habits and thought patterns generally, but I consider these to be behavior modification suggestions rather than post hypnotic suggestions as they do not have triggers involved.)
+(There are other forms of suggestions intended to alter thought patterns generally, but I do not consider these post hypnotic suggestions as they do not have triggers involved.)

 There’s nothing especially different about the mechanics of a post hypnotic suggestion.
 What is different is the trigger and the context.
 Since your partner will be walking around doing every day things, they will typically need to see or interact with a trigger that will cue them to follow the suggestion.
 However, they may be in a context that would cause following the suggestion to be unsafe or unwise, e.g. driving or at work.
 Because of this, more thought needs to be put into suggestions to ensure that you and your partner has a good time.